Swaper review 2023

 All loans on Swaper originate from Wandoo Finance Group which is also the company behind the platform.
 They are operating in multiple countries under the name Wandoo.

-When Wandoo issues a loan to a consumer, they make it available for investment at Swaper’s marketplace.
+When Wandoo issues a loan to a consumer, they make it available for investment at the Swaper marketplace.

 Here, it is possible for you and other investors to invest in the loan and earn a profit.

-You might wonder how Swaper and Wandoo makes money if they are simply offering loans to other investors.
-But simply explained, they make their money by making the loans available at a lower rate than what they are actually earning themselves.
+You might wonder how Swaper and Wandoo make money if they are simply offering loans to other investors.
+But simply explained, they make money by making the loans available at a lower rate than what they are actually earning themselves.

 So when a loan is funded on Swaper, Wandoo will both make a profit and have new funds to issue more loans.

-This means that both investors and Wandoo benefits from using Swaper.
+This means that both investors and Wandoo benefit from using Swaper.